Laser Surgery

 CO2 Laser use in interdigital pododermatitis

 2. The second reason I purchased the Vetscalpel CO2 laser was to be able to more effectively treat Feline Cystomatosis lesions within the ear canals compared to my diode laser.
 The diode laser had advantages in that can be used within water (the carbon dioxide laser cannot be used with water), but there is a risk of collateral damage which cannot show itself until a few days after the surgery and occasionally can result in full-thickness necrosis of the ear canal in the area that was lasered (however on the very rare occasions this has happened healing has been uneventful).
-Some of the larger Cystomatosis lesions are far better ablated using the carbon oxide laser rather than using the narrow fibreoptic tip of the diode laser.
+Some of the larger Cystomatosis lesions are far better ablated using the carbon dioxide laser rather than using the narrow fibreoptic tip of the diode laser.
+I still use my diode laser for ablating lesions at the bottom of the ear canal, where good visibility is necessary and can only be maintained by constant flushing, and there has to be precise contact with the lesion, so that there is no risk of stray laser energy damaging the eardrum.

 Here is a recent video I’ve done of the CO2 laser being used for treating Feline Cystomatosis:-